 The leaves, however, are covered in silica - glass - spikes, and when touched causes immediate pain which can last for days.
 The young trees grow rapidly.
 They are a rainforest pioneer species.
 The wood is very soft and if a tree is felled it will rot away within months.

 The leaves of the tree are heart shaped and usually have large gaping holes in them caused by beetles.
 The leaves are covered in dense hairs which the tree uses to sting it predators.
 Each tiny silicon hair contains neurotoxin and on touch they break off and inject the venom.
 Even dead leaves can sting.
-My wife once stepped on an almost completely rotted leaf at the bottom of a river bed, and was severely stung by the dead leaf.
-There are reports that the stinging hairs can be potent for decades after the leaf has died.
+My wife was severely stung by a dead leaf at the bottom of a shallow pool at Dorrigo National Park.
+It took days for the sting to subside.

 There are only male flowers or female flowers on a giant stinging tree.
 Giant stinging trees are easily recognised from the six other species of Australian stinging tree.
 For starters, they are big.
 The tree is easily identified by its large, heart shaped leaves, covered with dense hairs.
 The leaves are often full of holes; this is caused by a beetle which eats the leaves.
 Flowers are yellow-green, and the fruit is a small nut on an expanded fleshy stalk resembling a mulberry in colour and texture.
 These stalks are an important winter fruit for the Green Catbird and the Regent Bowerbird.